 Timothy P. Ryan is a Managing Director for Kroll Advisory Solutions.
 Tim joined Kroll’s Cyber Investigations practice after a distinguished career as a Supervisory Special Agent with the Federal Bureau of Investigation (FBI), where he supervised the largest Cyber Squad in the United States.
-An expert in responding to all forms of computer crime, attacks, and abuse, Tim has led complex cyber investigations involving corporate espionage, advanced computer intrusions, denial of service, insider attacks, malware outbreaks, Internet fraud and theft of trade secrets.
 From 2009 through 2010, Tim served as Acting Director of the FBI’s New Jersey Regional Computer Forensic Lab, one of the nation’s largest, state-of-the-art digital forensic laboratories.
 Tim also conducted computer forensic examinations as a member of the FBI’s elite Computer Analysis and Response Team.
 Tim is an adjunct professor at Seton Hall University School of Law where he teaches cyber crime and cyber security to law students, prosecutors, defense attorneys and homeland security professionals.

 Pete Wolf is the Director of Operations for Kroll Advisory Solutions.
 An experienced manager of computer forensic investigations, Wolf has more than 13 years in computer-related investigations and eDiscovery and more than 25 years in investigative law enforcement.
 Responsible for Kroll’s labs within the continental United States, Wolf manages the day-to-day data collections efforts of an expert team dedicated to collections and recovery, forensic analysis, and eDiscovery.
 He manages both small and large-scale collections and works directly with project managers to provide the highest quality of output.
 He provides expert testimony and investigative support on various projects, including the acquisition and preservation of computer data and media, maintenance of strict media chain of custody protocols, file and email recovery, and analysis of electronic media.

-Brian Lapidus is a Senior Vice President for Kroll Advisory Solutions.
+Brian Lapidus is Managing Director and InfoSec Practice Leader for Kroll Advisory Solutions.
 Brian has unique frontline experience helping a wide variety of corporations and organizations safeguard against and respond to data breaches.
-With an extensive background in organizational development, today he sets direction for the company's continued success in identity theft discovery, investigation, and restoration.
-Lapidus is particularly knowledgeable about the many security gaps—physical, procedural, and electronic—common to many U.S. companies and organizations, as well as the criminal landscape where stolen identities are bought, sold, and used.
+With an extensive background in organizational development, Brian is particularly knowledgeable about the security gaps—physical, procedural, and electronic—common to many U.S. companies and organizations, as well as the criminal landscape where stolen identities are bought, sold, and used.
 He oversees a highly skilled team that includes veteran licensed investigators who specialize in supporting breach victims and restoring individuals' identities to pre-theft status.
 He also is working with consumer organizations to help ensure responsible practices among businesses that provide identity theft-related services.
-Lapidus has a bachelor's degree from Washington University with concentration in psychology and business and an MBA from Vanderbilt with concentration in strategy and general management.